bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b-SMD/docs/README.md

 ![CircuitBoard](images/CircuitBoard-Back.png)

+## 7. Order the Enclosure and External Hardware

+You'll also need to order an enclosure and the external hardware such as the knobs and the Led Holders.

+You can either order a generic 1590B sized enclosure like these from [Tayda](https://www.taydaelectronics.com/hardware/enclosures/1590b-style.html) and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=YWRhVFFGU0Z2c3RJR09VQ1U4S3EvUT09Cg==)

+Additional External Hardware:

+1. 4 Knobs for the POTS.
+These are the ones I used in various colors from [Tayda](https://www.taydaelectronics.com/knurled-aluminum-yellow-knob-2845.html)
+2. 2 Led Holders (for the enclosure).
+These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)

-## 6. Flash the Software to the Hardware
+## 8. Flash the Software to the Daisy Seed on the Hardware

 Before you attempt to get everything fitted into the enclosure, it's best to make sure all the hardware works.

+Install the Daisy Seed into the headers on the PCB.

 You'll need to compile the code and flash it into the Daisy Seed on the hardware.
 Instructions can be found [here](../../../Software/GuitarPedal/README.md).

-## 7. Order the Enclosure

-You'll also need to order the enclosure, which is 1590B sized.

-You can either order a generic one from Amazon or Tayra and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=YWRhVFFGU0Z2c3RJR09VQ1U4S3EvUT09Cg==)

-## 8. Jam everything into the enclosure, and ENJOY!
+## 9. Jam everything into the enclosure, and ENJOY!

+You'll want to use the LED Holders on on the enclosure and use the washers and nuts that came with the Pots and Encoder to secure them to the enclosure.

 ![FinalProduct](images/FinalProduct.png)